TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Deep Learning Framework

 We began with the same CNN as in \citet{Claytor2022}, which uses the Adam optimizer \citep{Kingma2014} and negative log-Laplacian loss, enabling the estimation of uncertainty along with the rotation period.
 The loss function has the form

-where $b$, the median absolute deviation, is taken to represent the uncertainty.
+where $b$, the median absolute deviation, is taken to represent the uncertainty. {We added 10\% dropout to each layer, which improved performance overall.
+Table~\ref{tab:architecture} summarizes the CNN architecture.}

 We experimented with different architectures to optimize different networks to the TESS-SPOC and TASOC training sets.
 The original architecture had three convolution layers with (A) 8, 16, and 32 kernels, respectively, but we also tried (B) 16, 32, and 64 kernels; (C) 32, 64, and 128; and (D) 64, 128, and 256.
-More kernels or filters per layer allow the network to learn more features if they are present in the data, but they may also cause the network to overfit the data faster.
-We trained each architecture individually on each training set and chose the architecture with the best overall recovery on a held-out test sample.
+More kernels or filters per layer allow the network to learn more features if they are present in the data, but they may also cause the network to overfit the data faster. {Only the number of filters changed between runs---the activation, loss, dropout, layer sequence, and training sets never changed.} We trained each architecture individually on each training set {until the validation loss stopped decreasing} and chose the architecture with the best overall recovery on a held-out test sample.
 For the TESS-SPOC set, architecture C performed best overall, but architecture A was optimal for the TASOC set.
-We discuss the details of architecture optimization in Appendix~\ref{appendix}.
+We discuss the details of architecture optimization in Appendix~\ref{app:architecture}.